sightworks/slate/source/includes/objects/_misc.md

 ``type`` | String | The MIME type of the file
 ``size`` | Number | The size of the file

 In most cases, ``name`` will be a URL residing on your instance (beginning with 'https://<your-customer-key>.digitalxe.com/').

-If the app supports it, the file specified may instead reside in an Amazon S3 bucket, with a URL matching:
+If the app supports Amazon S3, the file specified wikl instead reside in an Amazon S3 bucket, with a URL matching:

 ``https://s3.amazonaws.com/{{bucket}}/{{key}}`` for the region "us-east-1"
 ``https://s3-{{region}}.amazonaws.com/{{bucket}}/{{key}}`` for all other region values